dSciencejob/clean-array/README.md

 # Intro

-Proof of work to find out more about the authenticity of your video.
+Proof of concept for detecting authenticity of a video.

 # References